Prison furlough

 A prison furlough is an authorized temporary release granted to a prison inmate during their period of incarceration.

-A gaol furlough is a temporary, or unsupervised release granted to an incarcerated individual.
+A prison furlough is a temporary, supervised or unsupervised release granted to an incarcerated individual.
 These programs form part of broader rehabilitation and reintegration strategies across various justice systems, most commonly in the United States and Europe.

-Prison furloughs in the United States
+Prison Furloughs in the United States

 In the United States, furloughs are sometimes granted for medical reasons or to allow inmates to attend funerals or make contact for employment upon release.
 There is some evidence that furloughs reduce violent outbursts, although there have also been high-profile cases in which furloughed prisoners committed crimes while on furlough, returned late, or remained at large.

-In the Federal Bureau of Prisons, furloughs are considered neither a reward for good behavior nor a means to shorten a criminal sentence, but are intended strictly for certain correctional goals.
+In the Federal Bureau of Prisons, furloughs are considered neither a reward for good behavior nor a means to shorten a criminal sentence, but are intended strictly to further correctional goals.

-In the 1988 United States presidential election, the issue of prison furloughs was raised by the campaign of George H. W. Bush, which targeted a Massachusetts furlough program overseen by Democratic nominee and then-Governor of Massachusetts Michael Dukakis.
-The Bush campaign and associates aired a series of advertisements, one of which featured Willie Horton, a convicted murderer who committed assault, armed robbery, and rape while on a temporary furlough.
-The ads, and the broader line of attack, drew criticism, with many historians, political commentators, and civil rights advocates describing them as racially charged or racist, as Horton was African American.

-Prison furloughs in Spain
+Prison Furloughs in Spain

 Spain distinguishes between ordinary and extraordinary prison leaves.
 Ordinary furloughs support family ties, community contact, and preparation for release.
 Inmates serving in closed prisons may receive up to 36 days of leave annually, typically in 3-6 day blocks.
 Eligibility usually requires serving at least one-quarter of their sentence, classified in a medium-security regime, and demonstrating good behavior.
-Research has shown leaves reduce recidivism: Catalan inmates who took leave had a 20.5% recidivism rate, which is improved from 38.6% recidivism rate for those who did not take a leave during their period of incarceration.
+Research has shown leaves reduce recidivism: Catalan inmates who took leave had a 20.5% recidivism rate which is improved from 38.6% recidivism rate for those who did not take a leave during their period of incarceration.

-Prison furloughs in Germany
+Prison Furloughs in Germany

 Germany offers both day-release (Ausgang) and multi-day furloughs in open and closed prisons.
 Open-prison systems allow inmates to work or study outside daily, returning at night.

 The German Prison Act (1976), reinforced by federal court rulings, mandates rehabilitation and normalization, making prison conditions resemble life outside as closely as possible.

-Prison furloughs in scandinavian countries
+Prison Furloughs in Scandinavian Countries

-Scandinavian nations adopt normalization philosophies.
+These nations adopt normalization philosophies.
 In the Swedish Prison and Probation Service, temporary leaves are part of structured reintegration, often through open prisons.
 Norway allows home and community visits with supervision.
 Finland similarly uses supervised furloughs to facilitate reentry.